dgraph-io/dgraph-lambda/Readme.md

 # Dgraph Lambda

-DGraph Lambda is a serverless platform for running JS on Slash GraphQL (or Dgraph).
+Dgraph Lambda is a serverless platform for running JS on Slash GraphQL (or Dgraph).

 ## Running a script